-Indoor plants: Peperomia gandis has thick shiny leaves, similar to a watermelon plant.
-Chirita sinesis is related to the African violet.
-Slow growing, its striking leaves form a rosette of green leaves with white designs.
-Jade plant is an ideal container plant with shiny thick rubbery leaves and a bonsai appearance.
-Hanging plants: Graptopetalum aphrodite has fleshy leaves that form rosettes, and small yellow flowers.
+Hanging plants: Graptopetalum aphrodite has fleshy leaves that form rosettes and small yellow flowers.
 It can also be used as a ground cover.
 "Burro's tail" is formed by trailing stems that look similar to columns of big grains of rice.
-Crassula perforata variegate, also called "string of buttons" because the opposing pairs of trailing leaves appear threaded on the stems.
-Sedum sieboldi is winter hardy, yet graceful with dainty notched leaves, pink flowers in autumn, and a trailing habit that make it one of the most popular of all succulents for hanging baskets.
+Crassula perforata variegate, is called a "string of buttons" because the opposing pairs of trailing leaves appear threaded on the stems.
+Sedum sieboldi is winter hardy yet graceful, with dainty notched leaves, pink flowers in autumn, and a trailing habit that makes it one of the most popular of all succulents for hanging baskets.

-With a wide variety of plant and leaf shapes, sizes, and colors, succulents and cacti can make amazing indoor displays, with the added benefit of being easy to grow.
+Succulents and cacti's wide variety of plant and leaf shapes, sizes, and colors make amazing indoor displays, with the added benefit of being easy to grow.